mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 where we split the original production term into two steps: $p_{\text{bound}}$, the probability of finding an RNAP bound to the promoter, and $r_m$ which captures all of the irreversible downstream steps that take place once the RNAP is engaged in a transcriptional event.
-A way to think about it--relevant to what I am doing right now as I type my thesis--is to think that the speed at which I type this document has to do with two things: The probability of me being actively working on these notes times the rate at which I type these notes once I engage in the activity.
+A way to think about it---relevant to what I am doing right now as I type my thesis---is to think that the speed at which I type this document has to do with two things: the probability of me being actively working on these notes times the rate at which I type these notes once I engage in the activity.
 The reason this separation makes sense is that we can include the effect of the regulation by a transcriptional repressor as a reduction of the time (the probability) that the RNAP can be bound to the promoter.
-Furthermore, since we are assuming that the binding and unbinding of the RNAP happen at a timescale much faster than the downstream events, we can assume this binding reaction is in quasi-equilibrium, for which we can use the powerful theoretical framework of statistical mechanics.
+Furthermore, since we are assuming that the binding and unbinding of the RNAP happen at a timescale much faster than the downstream events, we can assume that this binding reaction is in quasi-equilibrium, for which we can use the powerful theoretical framework of statistical mechanics.
 Let us now delve into the basics of this physical theory.

-### The unreasonable effectiveness of unrealistic simplifications
+### The Unreasonable Effectiveness of Unrealistic Simplifications

-In the preface of the textbook *Molecular Driving Forces* Dill and Bromberg introduce the idea of Statistical Mechanics as *the unreasonable effectiveness of unrealistic simplifications* [@Dill2010].
+In the preface of the textbook *Molecular Driving Forces*, Dill and Bromberg introduce the idea of Statistical Mechanics as *the unreasonable effectiveness of unrealistic simplifications* [@Dill2010].
 Although one could make the case that all of physics follows this description, it is undoubtedly evident that